Esther Armah is a political commentator, playwright, award-winning international journalist, and author.

 In London, Armah worked in radio and television with the world’s biggest broadcaster, the BBC, as an investigative reporter and documentary maker both in front of and behind the camera.

 As an international journalist she has written for The Guardian newspaper in London and on Black British culture for Essence magazine in the US.

 She also created Emotional Justice Unplugged, a multimedia, multi-platform global, digital arts and conversation series that is live in New York and in Chicago.

-Now in its 5th year, Emotional Justice Unplugged creates annual seasons engaging men, women, boys and girls through theater, on air interviews, live events, and creative campaigns.
+Now in its 5th year, Emotional Justice Unplugged creates annual seasons engaging men, women, boys, and girls through theater, on air interviews, live events, and creative campaigns.
 On air interviews feature a mix of celebrities, scholars, activists, and artists.
-The campaigns include intlFLYGIRLSday, a campaign for girls to identify their personal power, theSWAGspot, on love and masculinity, theFword, on forgiveness as intimate revolution, and 31forMARISSA, engaging men on the topic of domestic violence.
-The campaigns mix traditional and social media in order to engage large audiences while still creating intimate public conversations and has been featured on New York WBAI99.5FM, MSNBC, CNN, HuffPost Live, BET, andMNN in New York.
+The campaigns mix traditional and social media in order to engage large audiences while still creating intimate public conversations.

-A sought after public speaker, Armah brings emotional justice to multiple audiences, including Stanford University and the Samuel DeWitt Proctor Annual Conference.
+A sought-after public speaker, Armah brings emotional justice to multiple audiences, including Stanford University and the Samuel DeWitt Proctor Annual Conference.
 She is a contributing writer to the award-winning news magazine AlterNet.com.
 She has written about issues of emotional justice as the playwright of Forgive Me?, Can I Be Me?, and Saviour?.